vsantana8/ticket-lifecycle/README.md

 9. Agent, John will receive and review the ticket, and perform ticket updates.
-    The following steps will be solely on Browser 1.
+    The remaining steps will solely be on Browser 1.
-    Browser 1> osTicket portal> log in as agent, John.
+    Browser 1>osTicket portal>log in as agent, John.
 See open ticket from user, Karen.
 </p>
 <br />
 <img width="1366" height="1008" alt="Screenshot 2026-08-11 at 10 01 23 PM" src="https://github.com/user-attachments/assets/bbf75bc1-a233-4eab-8a15-c46f8175e6c3" />